archlinux/archinstall/README.md

 4. Now clone the latest repository with `git clone https://github.com/archlinux/archinstall`
 5. Enter the repository with `cd archinstall`
    *At this stage, you can choose to check out a feature branch for instance with `git checkout v2.3.1-rc1`*
-6. When the ISO was booted as a live image then there will most likely not be enough ramdisk space available to manually install a new version, so we have 2 options
+6. To run the source code, there are 2 different options:
-   - Run a specific branch version from source using `python -m archinstall`, in most cases this will work just fine, the rare case it will not work is if the source has introduced any new dependencies that are not installed yet
+   - Run a specific branch version from source directly using `python -m archinstall`, in most cases this will work just fine, the rare case it will not work is if the source has introduced any new dependencies that are not installed yet
-   - Installing the branch version with `pip install --break-system-packages .` and `archinstall`; bare in mind that this may fail due to lack of disk space, a solution is to set kernel parameters to increase the ramdisk space
+   - Installing the branch version with `pip install --break-system-packages .` and `archinstall`

 ## Without a Live ISO Image